elerch/blog/content/posts/2021-01-18/zig-first-thoughts.md

 };
 ```

-While I'm glad this is possible, Rust would handle that by just ending
+While I'm glad this is possible, Rust would handle that by just ending here
-here with a last line of `initial_value`, indicating that the block's "value"
+with a last line of `initial_value` (excluding a semicolon), indicating that
-is initial_value.
-This feels a bit more natural to me, though I'm sure there
+the block's "value" is initial_value.
+This feels a bit more natural to me,
-are lots of reasons why other parts of zig make this undesirable or impossible.
+though I'm sure there are lots of reasons why other parts of zig make this
-I'm not a language designer, but I do get to write words on the Internet. ;-)
+undesirable or impossible.
+I'm not a language designer, but I do get to write
+words on the Internet. ;-) I will note that shortly after writing the initial
+draft of this post there was a short discussion by the zig team on IRC touching
+on this in particular as being a bit awkward.

 The focus of the language is currently on building a self-hosted compiler, so
 it's not really fair to pick on other things quite yet, but I'll take a quick